Natceq/WikiAutomationFramework/README.md

 ### How to use
 1. Import project into Ecplise
+2. Navigate to WikiFrameworkSteps.java
+3. Setup path for chromedriver
-2. Navigate to WikiFrameworkRunner.java
+4. Navigate to WikiFrameworkRunner.java
-3. Right click on WikiFrameworkRunner.java, select convert to TestNG
+5. Right click on WikiFrameworkRunner.java, select convert to TestNG
-4. Right click on testing.xml
+6. Right click on testing.xml
-5. Run as TestNG suite
+7. Run as TestNG suite
-6. Open report.html in target folder to see the results of the test
+8. Open report.html in target folder to see the results of the test

 ### Requirements
 Ensure all the needed jar files that have been tagged as requirement have been added to project